 Proton pump inhibitor medications are commonly used to decrease acid production.
-If the hernia possesses a threat to cut off the blood supply by causing the stomach to be strangulated, a surgery is recommended by doctors.
+If the hernia poses threat of cutting off the blood supply to stomach and thereby causing the stomach to be strangulated, a surgery is recommended by doctors.
 Hiatal hernia may be operated by the laparoscopic method.
-It is one of the simplest methods of surgeries with advantages of less infection, less pain and speedy recovery.
+It is one of the simplest method of surgeries with advantages of less infection, less pain and speedy recovery.
 Patients who are operated by this method, are able to walk around the day after the surgery in most cases.
-There are some initial dietary restrictions and the patient may resume their regular activities after a week though complete recovery takes around three weeks time.
-The patient is only asked to not lift heavy weights after the operation.
+There are some initial dietary restrictions and the patient may resume their regular activities after a week although complete recovery takes around three week’s time.
+The patient is asked to not lift heavy weights after the operation.

 Complications of Hiatal Hernia

-Although this type of hernia does not have symptoms, the danger is that the blood supply to the stomach can become strangled or cut off.
+Although this type of hernia does not have symptoms, the danger is that the blood supply to stomach can become strangled or cut off.
 Other complications may be chronic heartburn and inflammation of the lower esophagus, called reflux esophagitis.
-Chronic bleeding from the lower esophagus may cause anemia.
+Chronic bleeding from the lower esophagus may causes anaemia.
 Scarring and narrowing of the lower esophagus may cause difficulty in swallowing.